 From 5 to 7

 Follow this advice correctly and, all things being equal, you should enjoy what few Western parents experience these days.
 Your children will make you proud as others comment on how polite and well-mannered they are.
-They will likely be at the top of their class at school and smarter than other kids because they listen and pay attention.
-You will have avoided all the horrible tantrums and screaming other parents put up with for years.
+You will avoid all the horrible tantrums and screaming other parents put up with for years.
 Smacking should not be necessary now, but it may be once or twice if rare events occur.
 By the time they are seven, the whole process should be complete, although they may flare up and do something destructive on rare occasions in their early teens.
 In such cases, the standard procedure was to use a belt to spank them.
 The father would apply it to the backside.
 Five or six straps were usually enough.
 That reminder of what happens when children choose to break the rules was often the last they would need.

 Two minutes compared to decades

 Each spank takes but a few seconds.
 Adding together the small number of times it was necessary, you might end up with a minute or two.
 A couple of minutes spread over 13 years, with most occurring between years 2 and 7.
 Compare that to the years that undisciplined children will suffer, throwing endless tantrums, bawling their eyes out habitually, fighting, screaming, demanding, hating, and sulking.
 They will suffer for the rest of their lives through broken marriages and endless rows, and again with their children, ensuring the cycle continues.
 It is a constant loop of heartbreak and calamity, all thanks to the mighty Fifth Column.
 It was the keystone of their sabotage inside Western countries since the Cold War.

 The mountain of suffering your children will avoid in exchange for two minutes of mild pain is staggering.
-Not giving them the discipline that all children require is child abuse on a vast scale and is similar to refusing to give children vaccines.
+Not giving them the discipline that all children require is child abuse on a vast scale.

 Love and Affection